MrMichaelNealon/libcommon/README.md

 ## Input/output routines.

-We have basic input/output routines (both for writing to stdin and files), I wrote some little variadic functions that are similar to fprintf() in nature but with the added advantage that you can embed ANSI escape codes in your output very easily - something like:
+We have basic input/output routines.
+I wrote some little variadic functions that are similar to fprintf() in nature but with the added advantage that you can embed ANSI escape codes in your output very easily - something like:

 ```
    fout(stdout, "Something %`:red`RED%`reset` will %`bright`stand out%`reset`);